BuildForSDGCohort2/Ecargo/README.md

 Upon delivery, necessary documents are automatically organized and stored for instant and future access.</br>

-<b>Why</b>
+<b>Why E-cargo?</b>

-The problem we set out to solve is that of <b>the need to revitalize and improve Africa's cargo/Shipment industry, and thus make it more attractive and flexible with the intension of generating more income without discouraging clients.</b>
+The problem we set out to solve is that of <b>the need to revitalize and improve Africa's cargo/shipment industry, and thus make it more attractive and flexible with the intention of generating more income without discouraging clients.</b>

 <b>How much impact the product could have in its stated SDG.</b></br>